neo4j-drivers/testkit/README.md

 ## Sending build args for the Driver Docker Image

-Testkit is able to send diffent `--build-arg` for building the driver docker image.
+TestKit is able to send different `--build-arg`s for building the driver docker image.
-This configuration is done by setting environment variables prefixed by `TESTKIT_DRIVER_BUILD_ARG_`, driver build will called with all build args defined removing the prefix from the name.
+This configuration is done by setting environment variables prefixed with `TESTKIT_DRIVER_BUILD_ARG_`.
+The driver build will called with all build args minus the prefix.

 For example: